 Creamed chipped beef is an easy recipe combining chipped beef gravy over toast.
 It comes together in minutes with a few everyday ingredients.
-This hearty recipe for chipped beef is an American classic that your family will love.
+Traditionally known as S.O.S. or “shit on a shingle,” This hearty recipe for chipped beef is an American classic served to enlisted men for the last hundred years.
+This version of creamed chipped beef on toast makes a hearty, inexpensive meal to feed the whole family.

 Table of Contents